everything you ever needed to know about the Troy Ounce...

 Adam Smith, in "An Inquiry into the Nature and Causes of the Wealth of Nations" (1776) states that in the time of Charlemagne (8th Century), the fair of Troyes was internationally famous and the French livre (French for "pound") contained a Troyes pound of silver.
 It is also interesting to note that the Roman pound was divided into twelve equal ounces of (approx) 27.264g.
 Perhaps our units of weight have even more ancient origins...

-Furthermore, given that the monarchy of England at the time stemmed from the lineage of Norman Kings, it does seem all the more likely that the Troy ounces system derives from Old France: King Henry II of England, who was born in Le Mans, France in 1133 and was King Of England from 1154-1189, introduced the "pre-decimal" (as it is now called) system of coinage to England, and the "Sterling Silver" standard of 92.5% silver coins - to replace the use of fine silver.
+Furthermore, given that the monarchy of England at the time stemmed from the lineage of Norman Kings, it does seem all the more likely that the Troy ounces system derives from Old France: King Henry II of England, who was born in Le Mans, France in 1133 and was King Of England from 1154-1189, introduced the "pre-decimal" (as it is now called) system of coinage to England, and the "Sterling Silver" standard of 92.5% silver coinage - to replace the use of fine silver.
 According to C. E. Challis' A New History of the Royal Mint (p.89), Henry increased the weight of the English penny in 1158 - and this was done in order to standardize the system with the French Troyes system.
+92.5% purity (also known as 925 silver) became the standard upon which English silver settled, and is still one of the most common purities seen.

 The term "Avoirdupois" comes from Old French meaning "goods of weight" - and according to Russ Rowlett seems to derive from around 1300 when it replaced the "Mercantile Pound" of 15 Troy Ounces.
 According to Rowlett, the Avoirdupois weights derived from an Italian system of the late 13th century.